patrickcamillo/patrickcamillo.com/content/english/about.md

 - Cooking some good eatable food and;
 - Leatherworking and my complicated relationship with artistic processes.

-I wish every post had a comment section so we could talk!
-Unfortunately, I had to take the comment section down because of some unexpected AWS costs on the VM that was hosting it.
-But it's still always healthy to learn from each other, so I really encourage you to talk directly to me via [e-mail](mailto:patrick.camillo@outlook.com) or on [Mastodon](https://mastodon.social/@patrickcamillo).
-Let me know if I can do anything for you.
+In principle, all my posts will have comments.
+I apologise for requiring a GitHub login to comment, but it's the best way I've found for now.
+It's always good to exchange ideas, so I really encourage you to say something about the posts you see.
+You can also chat to me directly via [email](mailto:patrick.camillo@outlook.com) or [Mastodon](https://mastodon.social/@patrickcamillo)!